ibm-cloud-docs/netezza/authentication/authentication.md

 ## {{site.data.keyword.netezza_short}} authentication methods
 {: #authmethods}

-{{site.data.keyword.netezza_full}} offers the following authentication methods for {{site.data.keyword.netezza_short}} database users:
+{{site.data.keyword.netezza_full}} on both Azure and AWS offers the following authentication methods for database users:

 1. Local authentication
 1. LDAP authentication
 1. Azure Active Directory (Azure AD) authentication
 1. IBM IAM authentication

-By default, local authentication and IBMIAM are enabled on the system.
+By default, local authentication and `IBMIAM` are enabled on the system.
 You can set your authentication method by running the [`REGISTER EXTERNAL AUTHENTICATION SYSTEM` SQL statement](https://www.ibm.com/docs/en/netezza?topic=reference-register-external-authentication).

 Two factor authentication is not supported with an external authentication system.